wemogy/documentation/docs-internal/conventions/branching.md

 For applications that we publish (for us or our customers), **we use continuos integrations or scheduled releases and there is no need to support multiple versions at the same time**.
 There is only one currently released version at a time.
 What we do need here though is a Staging environment to test release candidates and let customers approve the changes.
 This is why we use the branching model below for applications and customer project.

 ![Branching strategy](/img/docs-internal/conventions/branching-apps.jpg)

+- Product Owners can approve or reject Pull Requests from `staging` to `release`
+- **TO BE DETERMINED:** How to pass container tags from staging to release?